-Best mounts for your Apple TV
+Best Mounts for your Apple TV

 TotalMount for Apple TV 4

 If you have a few inches to spare behind your TV, TotalMount is for you.
-Swap out new and old Apple TVs with ease using the adjustable clip system.
+Swap out new and old Apple TVs with ease using the adjustable clip system for only for #18.

 Attach the mount to the vents in the back of your TV using hooks provided by TotalMount.
 Setup is easy, and when it's time to change TVs simply re-attach the mount.
 You can also use two-sided adhesive to attach to any surface, or screws to attach to the wall.
 Everything you need is included in the package.